 In addition to the Coordinated Plan Update, VCTC has been leading an exploratory effort to identify potential efficiencies in the delivery of local and regional bus transit throughout Ventura County.
-Known as TIES, the Transit Integration and Efficiency Study will include specific recommendations that may impact the implementation of priorities in the nearterm.
-With the TIES planning process is still underway, VCTC should ensure the high priority strategies of this Coordinated Plan align with recommendations in the TIES.
+The Transit Integration and Efficiency Study (TIES) will include specific recommendations that may impact the implementation of priorities in the near-term.
+With the TIES planning process still underway, VCTC should ensure the high priority strategies of this Coordinated Plan align with recommendations in the TIES.